 The region’s distinct terroir adds to the wine’s fresh acidity and lighter body.
 “The Schiava grape variety has found its perfect home in Alto Adige thanks to the extremely mineral, warm soils, and the Mediterranean-influenced climate despite the latitude,” says Robert Oberkofler of Cantina Bolzano.

 Producers in the region value Schiava’s flexibility to pair with various foods.
 “It’s one of the few all-rounders in the world of wine,” says Judith Unterholzer of Gump Hof, a historic estate in the region. “(It’s) a soft and elegant wine which, served slightly chilled, is a wonderful aperitif and goes well not only with traditional Alto Adige dumplings but also with grilled vegetables, smoked fish, white meats, Mediterranean pasta dishes, and pizzas.”

-Schiava once dominated growings across Alto Adige, one time accounting for 80% of vines.
-However, a boom in interest for white wines and full-bodied reds in the 1980s shifted the priorities of many growers.
+Schiava once dominated growings across Alto Adige, accounting for 80% of vines.
+However, a boom in interest in white wines and full-bodied reds in the 1980s shifted the priorities of many growers.
 Plantings of Pinot Grigio, Merlot, and Cabernet Sauvignon took precedence.

 Harald Cronst of Cantina Kurtatsch recounts this movement ultimately helping the grape’s reputation, prompting a focus on site-specific expressions.
 “There has been a quality revolution,” says Kurtatsch.
 “Schiava remains only where the terroir is excellent.”